vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 (env-pop)
 ```

-In the `(main)` function event loop, for the `+select_main` mailbox we then
+In the `(main)` function event loop, for the `+select_main` mailbox we search
-search for the binding and call it if we find it.
-This is stripped down to just
+for the binding and call it if we find it.
+This is stripped down to just the
-the event and key dispatching code.
+event and key dispatching code.

 ```vdu
 (enums +select 0